Reploidsham/tameable-arachne/README.md

 Giving them Diamonds increases their attack.
 Giving them Gold increases their HP
 Giving them iron increases their defense
+Giving them a bucket makes them fill it with milk, so they're like eight legged cows, too!
+Economical!
 Their HP recovers overtime, so keep an eye out and enjoy.